Vinayakkh/Calculator-app/README.md

 ## Installation

-You can easily install and use the Calculator App by Dowmnloading Calculator.apk file that is present on this repo root folder
+You can easily install and use the Calculator App by Downloading Calculator.apk file that is present in this repo's root folder